JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 For more information, see the [Python Packaging User Guide](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode).

-Log the training- and validation accuracy as well as -loss during training and separately for the best epoch (according to validation accuracy).
+Add the functionality to log the training- and validation accuracy as well as -loss during training and separately for the best epoch (according to validation accuracy).
+Then train the model from scratch for 60 epochs (without dropout but with data augmentation and batchnorm).
+Add the loss and validation plots in a WandB report.

 ### 1.b Confusion matrix (10 Points)
 Furthermore, implement logging of the confusion matrix on the best epoch, similar to what you did using pure PyTorch in the previous assignment.
 In particular